zapata-engineering/orquestra-core/docs/guides/circuits.rst

 Creating a circuit
 ------------------

-For this QAOA problem, the first part of the circuit we need to create is the initial state preparation circuit.
-That can be done by putting a Hadamard gate on each qubit.
+For this QAOA problem, the first part of the circuit we need to create is the initial state preparation.
+This can be done by putting a Hadamard gate on each qubit.
 In the end we want the initial state preparation circuit to look like this:

 .. code-block:: text